 Your age is an essential factor

-If you belong to unreserved categories, then the upper age limit to appear in civil services examination is 32 years.
+As per the IAS Eligibility, If you belong to unreserved categories, then the upper age limit to appear in civil services examination is 32 years.
 Candidates who belong to the other backward classes (OBC) can appear in the CSE till the age of 35 years.
 Scheduled Caste and Scheduled tribe applicants are considered eligible for the examination till the age of 37 years.

 Are reservations fair?